awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/monitor-logs.md

 + `thingName` – The name of the core device\.
 If a thing name contains a colon \(`:`\), the log manager replaces the colon with a plus \(`+`\)\.

-The following considerations apply when you use CloudWatch Logs:
+<a name="log-manager-considerations-intro"></a>The following considerations apply when you use the log manager component to write to CloudWatch Logs:<a name="log-manager-considerations"></a>
 + **Log delays**

   The log manager component writes logs from only rotated log files\.
-By default, the AWS IoT Greengrass Core software rotates log files after they are 1,024 KB\.
+By default, the AWS IoT Greengrass Core software rotates log files every hour or after they are 1,024 KB\.
 As a result, the log manager component uploads logs only after the AWS IoT Greengrass Core software or a Greengrass component writes over 1,024 KB worth of logs\.
 You can configure a lower log file size limit to cause log files to rotate more often\.
 This causes the log manager component to upload logs to CloudWatch Logs more frequently\.

   The log manager component also uploads new logs periodically\.
 By default, the log manager component uploads new logs every 5 minutes\.
 You can configure a lower upload interval, so the log manager component uploads logs to CloudWatch Logs more frequently\.